travigd/documentation/server/cluster-without-manager-nodes.md

 EventStore.ClusterNode.exe --mem-db --log c:\dbs\cluster\log3 --int-ip 192.168.0.3 --ext-ip 192.168.0.3 --int-tcp-port=1111 --ext-tcp-port=1112 --int-http-port=2113 --ext-http-port=2114 --cluster-size=3 --cluster-dns mydomain.com --cluster-gossip-port=2113
 ```

-<span class="note--warning">This method is also good for HTTP clients as you can avoid using a load balancer and fall back to round robin DNS for many deployments.</span>
+<span class="note--warning">This method is also good for HTTP clients as you can avoid using a load balancer and fall back to round robin DNS for many deployments.

 ## Internal vs. External